Time wasters at work aren’t just a minor inconvenience — they’re a serious drain on your business’s productivity and bottom line.

-As a business leader, your goal is to optimize every workday.
-From the endless barrage of emails to unnecessary meetings, these distractions chip away at the time that could be spent driving your business forward.
+For business leaders, the goal is to optimize every workday.
+With complicated workflows and asynchronous schedules, distractions chip away at time that could be better spent driving your business forward.

 Understanding what constitutes a time waster is the first step in eliminating it.
-In this guide, we’ll discuss the most common time wasters in the workplace and provide actionable strategies to help your team stay focused, efficient, and productive.
+In this guide, we’ll discuss the most common time wasters in the workplace and share actionable strategies to eliminate existing time wasters and spot new ones before they become an issue.

-Even if you and your team pride yourselves on being productive, chances are you still fall into some time-wasting activities at work.
+Even if you and your team pride yourselves on being productive, you may still fall into some time-wasting activities at work.

 Most of us struggle to maximize our work hours, as evidenced by statistics like these: